GoTolstoy/tolstoy-toly-kb/products/play/product/offsite/abandonment-flows-widget-in-klaviyo.md

 ## GIF Configuration

 Link to:

-- For Abandonment Flows, videos only redirect to Product pages dynamicly, opening the video on that product page.
+- For Abandonment Flows, videos only redirect to product pages dynamically, opening the video on that product page.

 UTM Parameters:

 - Add UTM parameters for tracking and analytics tools like Google Analytics.
 - This will help track traffic coming from users who click the GIF to your store.
 - Important: After adding UTM parameters, you must re-copy and paste the widget code.

 Fallback Playlist:

 - Select a fallback playlist to populate the GIF if there are fewer than three videos tagged for a product.
 - Example: If you have a 100-product catalog but only 70 have videos, the fallback playlist will be used for the remaining 30 products.
 If a product has 2 videos, the fallback will only be used for the missing 3rd video.
 - Note: Videos from the fallback playlist will redirect to the product page but will not play on the page itself.